apollographql/subscriptions-transport-ws/docs/source/authentication.md

 You can use `SubscriptionServer` lifecycle hooks to create an authenticated transport by using `onConnect` to validate the connection.

-`SubscriptionsClient` supports `connectionParams` ([example available here](/react/subscriptions.html#authentication)) that will be sent with the first WebSocket message.
+`SubscriptionsClient` supports `connectionParams` ([example available here](../react/advanced/subscriptions.html#authentication)) that will be sent with the first WebSocket message.
 All GraphQL subscriptions are delayed until the connection has been fully authenticated and your `onConnect` callback returns a truthy value.

-You can use these `connectionParams` in your `onConnect` callback, and validate the user credentials.
+You can use these `connectionParams` in your `onConnect` callback and validate the user credentials.
 You can also extend the GraphQL context of the current user's subscription with the authenticated user data.

 ```js